Start your own party

 You will need at least one candidate in order to establish a new party, but you will also need thirty signatures showing the support of eligible voters.
 This applies to new student parties as well as new staff parties.
 The list of supporting eligible voters must be submitted to the Central Electoral Office together with the application form.

 - Publication of the candidate lists

-The Central Electoral Office will publish the candidate lists on the intranet, the student portal and DUB on 7 April 2020.
+The Central Electoral Office will publish the candidate lists on the intranet, the student portal and DUB.

-Eligible members of staff and students may vote on the candidates for the participating parties from 20 to 22 April 2020 inclusive.
+Eligible members of staff and students may vote on the candidates for the participating parties during the elections.
 They can do so via www.uu.nl/stem.
 Voters have to enter their Solis ID and password, after which they will get to see all the candidate lists.
 Each voter may vote for a single candidate once.

 - Electoral threshold

-The University Council uses an electoral threshold of 2/3 of the electoral quotient.
+When declaring the candidates for the University Council elected, a threshold of 2/3 of the electoral quotient applies.

-The Central Electoral Office will announce the election's result on 24 April 2020.
+The Central Electoral Office will announce the election's result.